 Scholarship committees also pay close attention to whether your chosen program builds naturally on your prior education.
 Melisa Ika Puspita moved from a bachelor’s degree in environmental science-related studies in Indonesia to a Master of Environmental Science in Auckland, while Bagus Septiangga leveraged his background in Environmental Geography and GIS into a Master’s in Disaster Management at the University of Auckland, funded by Manaaki.

 English proficiency is another major requirement.
-For government scholarships and most New Zealand universities, you’ll usually need IELTS or TOEFL (unless you meet specific exemptions).
-Maria Delavega Afriani, an Indonesian Manaaki scholar studying a Master of Energy at the University of Auckland, had to take the IELTS Academic test and achieved a 6.5 overall while working full-time.
+For government scholarships and most New Zealand universities, you will usually need IELTS, TOEFL, PTE Academic, or another accepted English test unless you meet specific exemptions.
+Maria Delavega Afriani, an Indonesian Manaaki scholar studying a Master of Energy at the University of Auckland, took IELTS Academic and achieved a 6.5 overall while working full-time.
 Melisa earned an IELTS 7.0, and Bagus improved his IELTS score over multiple attempts to reach the required level for admission and scholarship.

 Step 3: Choose a Program and University That Align with Your Goals